Hagia Triada Church, Istanbul

-The Hagia Triada ("Holy Trinity"; Ιερός Ναός Αγίας Τριάδος; Aya Triada Rum Ortodoks Kilisesi) is a Greek Orthodox church in Istanbul, Turkey.
+Hagia Triada ("Holy Trinity"; Ιερός Ναός Αγίας Τριάδος; Aya Triada Rum Ortodoks Kilisesi) is a Greek Orthodox church in Istanbul, Turkey.
 The building was erected in 1880 and is considered the largest Greek Orthodox shrine in Istanbul today.
 It is still in use by the Greek community of Istanbul.
 It has about 150 parishioners.
 The church is located in the district of Beyoğlu, in the neighborhood of Katip Çelebi, on Meşelik sokak, near Taksim Square.

 History

 The property where the Church stands used to be the site of a Greek Orthodox cemetery and hospital.
 This was demolished in order to build the Church.
 Its construction, based on the designs of the Ottoman Greek architect P. Kampanaki, began on 13 August 1876 and was completed on 14 September 1880.
-The Church is built in neo-baroque style with elements of a basilica, and with the unusual features of twin bell towers, a large dome and a neo-gothic facade.
+The Church is built in neo-baroque style with elements of a basilica, and with the unusual features of twin bell towers, a large dome and a neo-Gothic facade.
 The Hagia Triada was the first domed Christian church that was allowed to be built in Istanbul after the Fall of Constantinople in 1453.

 Architectural elements such as the dome of the church were only allowed after 1839 during a period known as the Tanzimat under which the restrictions limiting the Freedom of Speech for minorities were loosened and domes were allowed to be constructed as design features of Christian churches.

 The paintings and decorations of the church's interior are the work of painter Sakellarios Megaklis, while the marble works and designs were created by sculptor Alexandros Krikelis.
 On Church grounds there is also a school, Zapyon Rum Lisesi (Zappeion Greek Lyceum), which continues to serve the Greek community of Istanbul.
 In the church courtyard there are additional buildings dedicated to social services and also a sacred spring.